-In this letter, we compute hadron production in a particular regime when $Q/Q_0$, $E/(\mu_D^2 L), \lambda_g\mu_D$ become asymptotically large while $L/\lambda_g, \mu_D/Q_0$ stay at order unity/few.
-This limit is particularly relevant for high-energy hadron production in thin, dilute or fast-expanding media.
-Still, renormalization is needed to resum large $\ln [Q/Q_0]$ and $\ln [E/(\mu_D^2L)]$ enhancements from the vacuum and medium-induced radiative corrections.
-We thus introduce two final-state renormalization scales $\mu_1$ and $\mu_2$ in the single-inclusive hadron cross section~\cite{deFlorian:1997zj}
+In this letter, we compute hadron production in the regime where $Q/Q_0$, $E/\xi^2 L, \lambda_g\xi$ become asymptotically large, while $L/\lambda_g, \xi/Q_0$ stay at order unity/few.
+This limit is particularly relevant for high-energy hadron production in thin, dilute, or fast-expanding media.
+To resum the large $\ln (Q/Q_0)$ and $\ln (E/\xi^2L)$ enhancements from the vacuum and medium-induced radiative corrections, we introduce two final-state renormalization scales $\mu_1$ and $\mu_2$ in the single-inclusive hadron cross section~\cite{deFlorian:1997zj}